statsig-io/docs/docs/integrations/cloudflare.md

 }
 ```

-If you want to check on the evaluations you are getting, yyou can go to the gate you created for this example and look at the evaluations in the Diagnostics tab.
+If you want to check on the evaluations you are getting, you can go to the gate you created for this example and look at the evaluations in the Diagnostics tab.

 ![Diagnostics Stream](https://github.com/user-attachments/assets/1cc865ed-e15c-41a4-8979-24e1d457a7b1)